danielmiessler/fabric/README.md

 But we go beyond just providing Patterns.
 We provide code for you to build your very own Fabric server and personal AI infrastructure!

 To get started, head over to the [`/server/`](https://github.com/danielmiessler/fabric/tree/main/server) directory and set up your own Fabric Mill with your own Patterns running!
 You can then use the [`/client/standalone_client_examples`](https://github.com/danielmiessler/fabric/tree/main/client/standalone_client_examples) to connect to it.

-### 3. The standalone client

-We're almost done with a `fabric` client that will let you do all sorts of cool stuff, including:

-- Calling patterns without connecting to a Fabric server (direct to OpenAI).
-- Streaming mode to get instant and dynamic results.
-- Other cool stuff…

-We expect this client to be ready very within a week or so, and we'll update the Quickstart as soon as it is.

 ## Structure